-This form is to be submitted when mileage reimbursement is requested as an administrative expense.
-Mileage reimbursement may be requested at the approved State rate of .47 per mile.
+This form can be used to track mileage when mileage reimbursement is used as an administrative expense.
+Mileage reimbursement may be considered at the approved State rate.

 ERP INSPECTION INVOICE

 This form is required for reimbursement of inspection fees.
 If the qualified inspector has their own invoice, the inspector's invoice may be submitted in lieu of this form.